At a Glance

 - Tasks: Lead inclusion, safeguarding, and behaviour strategies for vulnerable learners in a dynamic school environment.

-- Company: Join a unique specialist education provider in London focused on therapeutic education for neurodiverse children.
+- Company: Join a unique independent specialist education provider in London focused on therapeutic education.

-- Why this job: Make a real impact on the lives of young people while promoting inclusivity and safeguarding.
+- Why this job: Make a real impact on the lives of neurodiverse students while working in an inclusive culture.

 - Qualifications: Degree-level qualification in Social Work or QTS/QTLS with 2+ years as a DSL in SEN settings.